syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Split button items

-You can render the built-in `SplitButton` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `SplitButton`.
-You can also customize the SplitButton item through [RibbonSplitButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/), which provides options such as `iconCss`, `items`, `target` and more.
+You can render the built-in splitButton Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `SplitButton`.
+You can also customize the splitButton item through [RibbonSplitButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/), which provides options such as `iconCss`, `items`, `target` and more.

 #### Target